 General and administrative expenses consist primarily of salaries, stock-based compensation and other personnel-related costs of administrative personnel, as well as professional fees and other administrative expenses.
-General and administrative costs were \$21.6 million, \$20.3 million and \$20.5 million in 2016, 2015 and 2014, respectively.
-General and administrative expenses as a percentage of total revenues were 12%, 12% and 14% in 2016, 2015 and 2014, respectively.
-The increase in general and administrative expenses in 2016 compared to 2015 was primarily attributable to the inclusion of general and administrative expenses from the acquisitions of Customs Info.
-General and administrative expenses in 2016 were also impacted by an increase in the Descartes share price resulting in additional expense for deferred share unit compensation costs.
-General and administrative expenses in 2016 on a comparative basis to 2015 were positively impacted by the weakening of the Canadian dollar and euro compared to the US dollar.
+General and administrative costs were \$23.1 million, \$21.6 million and \$20.3 million in 2017, 2016 and 2015, respectively.
+General and administrative expenses as a percentage of total revenues were 11%, 12% and 12% in 2017, 2016 and 2015, respectively.
+The increase in general and administrative expenses in 2017 compared to 2016 was primarily attributable to the inclusion of general and administrative expenses from the acquisitions of MK Data, Oz, Pixi and Datamyne.
+General and administrative expenses in 2017 on a comparative basis to 2016 were positively impacted by the weakening of the Canadian dollar compared to the US dollar.